XHLEIK/Placement-Related-Guidance/README.md

 ## 🌟 Features

-- 📚 **Comprehensive Coverage**: 6 core subjects essential for technical interviews
+- 📚 **Comprehensive Coverage**: 10 core subjects essential for technical interviews
 - 🎯 **Interview-Focused**: Questions and topics commonly asked in placements
 - 📄 **PDF Format**: Easy to read and study offline
-- 🎥 **Video Tutorials**: YouTube video links for visual learning
+- 🎥 **Video Tutorials**: 19 YouTube video links for visual learning
+- 🌐 **Web Development**: Complete frontend and backend development resources
 - 🔄 **Regular Updates**: Continuously updated with new content
 - 🚀 **Beginner Friendly**: Suitable for students at all levels
 - 💡 **Practical Examples**: Real-world problems and solutions